 According to the Misuse of Drug Law (2017 Revision), cannabis extracts and tinctures of cannabis (plant extract dissolved in ethanol) are lawful in Cayman when prescribed by a medical doctor.
 However, the recreational use of cannabis remains illegal – this includes possession, importation, manufacture, sale or distribution of cannabis.

-More than 500 patients have been prescribed medical cannabis in Cayman since it was made legal two years ago.
+More than 500 patients have been prescribed medical cannabis in Cayman since it was made legal.
 Here it is primarily used for pain management related to diabetes and multiple sclerosis, and for chemotherapy patients.

-It is also being used to treat pain management in dogs suffering with arthritis or cancer.
+It is also being used to treat pain management in dogs suffering with arthritis or cancer, and even for those who have epilepsy.
 See the Pets section for more information on vets.

 It is illegal to travel in and out of Cayman with all forms of cannabis even when prescribed for medicinal purposes.
 Doctors advise that patients who face drug testing at work discuss the matter with their HR departments prior to using medical cannabis.

 Cannabinoids are a form of medical cannabis that can be taken by smoking an e-cigarette.